 - Build rapid-response capabilities: Legal departments need to build self-service capabilities and tools respond quickly and at scale to legal inquiries.

 - Develop digital skills: Legal departments need to mentally shift away from traditional legal duties toward a digital delivery approach that focuses on needs-based skill identification and on-the-job expertise transfer.

 - Clarify stakeholder roles: Legal departments should clarify roles and decision rights and remove unnecessary points of involvement to streamline implementation and decision-making.

 - Design “fit for business” information governance: Only very few legal departments have created agile, authoritative and consistent innovation models.

 BRYTER offers a comprehensive solution to build “rapid-response” and “self-service” applications for legal departments in a no-code environment.
-This enables legal departments to build automation tools for knowledge transfer, decision-making and rapid self-support apps.
-BRYTER’s no-code build platform can be used for all legal decisions, processes and workflows.
+Our platform enables legal departments to build automation tools for knowledge transfer, decision-making, and rapid self-support apps, without IT support or coding knowledge.

-BRYTER allows to grow and expand digital capabilities without involving IT resources.
-This gives legal departments the freedom to independently and autonomously develop their digital tool set.
-The digital tool set build with BRYTER will ensure that legal departments expand their digital reach within organizations.
+Our no-code build platform can be used for all legal decisions, processes, and workflows.
+Being able to grow and expand digital capabilities without involving IT gives legal departments the freedom to independently and autonomously develop their digital toolset.